pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/07_Updating_Pimcore/01_Upgrade_from_4_to_5/04_Migrate_to_Symfony_Stack.md

  directory `/src/Website` for all your models and libraries in `Website` namespace.
 - Replace and refactor all ZF1 functionality.

+### Documents
+- Document editables now use a different naming format for nested editables.
+Please see the upgrade notes regarding build 54 in the [upgrade within V5 upgrade notes](./01_Within_V5.md#page_Build_54_(2017-05-16)) documentation and add the configuration entry for the legacy naming to your config or execute the naming migration script.
+Details on the migration can be found in [Editable Naming Strategies](../../03_Documents/13_Editable_Naming_Strategies.md).

 > Also have a look at the [Upgrade Notes](../../09_Upgrade_Notes/02_V4_to_V5.md).